Skip to main content

 A Trace's signature is a SHA256 hash of various pieces of information generated by the device at the time the Trace was captured.
 These pieces of information include, but are not limited to, the error code, active thread, the backtrace of the active thread, the software type running, and other attributes provided at the time of the Trace.

-The process in which Memfault groups Traces into Issues is constantly being improved over time.
-During such updates to our algorithms, new Issues might be created that seem similar to old ones but now appear as multiple Issues.
-In these instances, it's best to merge the issues so that all future Traces will be grouped into a single parent Issue.
+Memfault's Trace processing is constantly being improved and updated over time.
+After an update to our trace signature algorithms, new Issues might be created that seem similar to old ones but now appear as multiple Issues.
+In these instances, you can make the decision to merge the issues so that future Traces will be grouped into only a single parent Issue.

 A similar occurrence can take place in a customer's code base.
 Let's take the example below, which shows two backtraces, A and B.